FatHand/ManeuverQueue/README.md

 ## Known Issues

 - Certain tracking station operations such as untracking an object, terminating a vessel, or switching vessel filters causes the list to flicker momentarily
+- Potentially incompatible with Linux 64 bit installs.
+Would love some feedback from anyone on this.

 ## Bugs and Feature Requests

-Feel free to submit issues or feature requests here or on the KSP forums [http://forum.kerbalspaceprogram.com/index.php?/topic/146568-12-maneuverqueue-v040/] (http://forum.kerbalspaceprogram.com/index.php?/topic/146568-12-maneuverqueue-v040/)
+Feel free to submit issues or feature requests here or on the KSP forums [http://forum.kerbalspaceprogram.com/index.php?/topic/146568-12-maneuverqueue-v041/] (http://forum.kerbalspaceprogram.com/index.php?/topic/146568-12-maneuverqueue-v041/)